Estrogen ReplacementEstrogensDepo-estradiol coupons

 Depo-estradiol Side Effects

-Certain medications can interact with this drug.
-These include aromatase inhibitors like Anastrozole, Exemestane, and Letrozole; as well as fezolinetant, Fulvestrant, ospemifene, Raloxifene, Tamoxifen, Toremifene, and Tranexamic Acid.
-Additionally, this medication might affect specific laboratory tests, such as the metyrapone test, potentially leading to inaccurate results.
-Be sure to inform your healthcare providers and laboratory staff that you are using this medication.
+Certain medications can interact with this drug, including aromatase inhibitors like Anastrozole, Exemestane, and Letrozole, as well as fezolinetant, Fulvestrant, ospemifene, Raloxifene, Tamoxifen, Toremifene, and Tranexamic Acid.
+It's important to inform your healthcare provider and lab personnel that you are taking this medication, as it may affect the results of specific lab tests, such as the metyrapone test, potentially leading to inaccurate outcomes.

 Depo-estradiol FAQs